Symbolic Dynamics for the Geodesic Flow on Two-dimensional Hyperbolic Good Orbifolds: Cells in

-\begin{proof} Proposition~\ref{Ffunddom} states that $\fd$ is a fundamental domain for $\Gamma$ in $H$.
-Its shape shows that it is an isometric fundamental domain.
-Therefore, the isometric sphere $I(g_1)$ is relevant and $s_1$ is its relevant part.
-The summit of $I(g_1)$ is $s\sceq \tfrac{3+i}{11}$.
-One easily calculates that $s\in \Int I(g_2)$.
-Therefore, $\Gamma$ does not satisfy \eqref{A4}. \end{proof}

-\begin{remark} In \cite{Vulakh}, Vulakh states that each geometrically finite subgroup of $\PSL(2,\R)$ for which $\infty$ is a cuspidal point satisfies \eqref{A4}.
-The previous example shows that this statement is not right.
-This property is crucial for the results in \cite{Vulakh}.
-Thus, Vulakh's constructions do not apply to such a huge class of groups as he claims. \end{remark}

-\section{Cells in $H$}
+\section{Cells in $\h$}

-Let $\Gamma$ be a geometrically finite subgroup of $\PSL(2,\R)$ of which $\infty$ is a cuspidal point and which satisfies \eqref{A4}.
+Let $\Gamma$ be a geometrically finite subgroup of $\PSL_2(\R)$ of which $\infty$ is a cuspidal point and which satisfies \eqref{A4}.
 Suppose that the set of relevant isometric spheres is non-empty.
-Let $\fpch$ be a basal family of precells in $H$.
-To each basal precell in $H$ we assign a cell in $H$, which is an essentially disjoint union of certain $\Gamma$-translates of certain basal precells.
-More precisely, using Proposition~\ref{structureglue} we define so-called cycles in $\fpch\times\Gamma$.
+Let $\fpch$ be a basal family of precells in $\h$.
+To each basal precell in $\h$ we assign a cell in $\h$, which is an essentially disjoint union of certain $\Gamma$-translates of certain basal precells.
+More precisely, using Proposition~\ref{structureglue} we define so-called cycles in $\fpch\times\Gamma$ in the same way as the cycles in the Poincar\'e Fundamental Polyhedron Theorem are defined (see e.g.\@ \cite{Maskit}).
 These are certain finite sequences of pairs $(\pch,h)\in\fpch\times\Gamma\mminus\Gamma_\infty$ such that each cycle is determined up to cyclic permutation by any pair which belongs to it.
 Moreover, if $(\pch, h_\pch)$ is an element of some cycle, then $h_\pch$ is an element in $\Gamma\mminus\Gamma_\infty$ assigned to $\pch$ by Proposition~\ref{structureglue} (or $h_\pch=\id$ if $\pch$ is a strip precell).
 Conversely, if $h_\pch$ is an element assigned to $\pch$ by Proposition~\ref{structureglue}, then $(\pch, h_\pch)$ determines a cycle in $\fpch\times\Gamma\mminus\Gamma_\infty$.

-One of the crucial properties of each cell in $H$ is that it is a convex polyhedron with non-empty interior of which each side is a complete geodesic segment.
+One of the crucial properties of each cell in $\h$ is that it is a convex polyhedron with non-empty interior of which each side is a complete geodesic segment.
 This fact is mainly due to the condition \eqref{A4} of $\Gamma$.
-The other two important properties of cells in $H$ are that each non-vertical side of a cell is a $\Gamma$-translate of some vertical side of some cell in $H$ and that the family of $\Gamma$-translates of all cells in $H$ is a tesselation of $H$.
-To prove these facts, we devote a substantial part of this section to the study of boundaries of cells.
+The other two important properties of cells in $\h$ are that each non-vertical side of a cell is a $\Gamma$-translate of some vertical side of some cell in $\h$ and that the family of $\Gamma$-translates of all cells in $\h$ is a tesselation of $\h$.